Timeline of the Great Depression: 1933

 March 9- The Emergency Banking Act was enacted, which enabled a restructuring of the banking system.
 Over 4,000 banks with $3.6 billion in deposits that were deemed irreparably insolvent were closed forever, but by March 15, banks controlling some 90% of the nation's banking activities were back in business.
 By the end of March, over $1.1 billion in hoarded cash was deposited into the banking system.
 These new deposits saved cash-starved banks and helped restart the money creation process after years of credit contraction.
-The Act also created the Federal Deposit Insurance Corporation (FDIC), which insured deposits up to $2,500 and helped restore confidence in the banking system.

-March 20 - The controversial Economy Act of 1933 is signed into law, slashing $243 million in government salaries and pensions, and veterans' benefits.
+March 20 – The controversial Economy Act of 1933 is signed into law, slashing $243 million in government salaries and pensions, and veterans' benefits.
 Despite the economic crisis, supermajorities of American economists, policymakers, and the general public believed that the federal government needed to balance the budget and avoid deficit spending, to avoid putting further strain on the bond market which would negatively affect government borrowing costs, banks, corporations, and foreign investors.
 From 1929 to 1933, the total debt owed by the U.S. government rose from $16.9 billion to over $23 billion.
 This "Economy" Act was designed to reduce government outlays and assuage fears about government debt and deficits.

-March 31 - The Civilian Conservation Corps, a public works relief program, is created.
+March 31 – The Civilian Conservation Corps, a public works relief program, is created.
 It would last until 1942 and is an icon of the New Deal programs.